 11) We believe in the local assembly and that all believers should be active in one.

 12) We believe in the unity of the body and that all believers should strive to dwell together in unity and work together for the Kingdom.

-13) We believe the only romantic relationships and marriages that God has ordained is a natural born male and a natural born female.
+13) We believe the only romantic relationships and marriages that God has ordained are between a natural born male and a natural born female.

 1) Argue about the name of God.
-That is up to the individual believers study based conviction.
-As a camp we will intentionally and interchangeably use God, Yahweh, Yehovah, Yah, Jesus, Yehshua and Yashua, but respect others using what they feel led to use.
+This is up to the individual believer's study-based conviction.
+As an organization, we will intentionally and interchangeably use God, Yahweh, Yehovah, Yah, Jesus, Yehshua, and Yashua; but respect others using what they feel led to use.

 3) Argue about dietary laws.
-We do not keep“kosher”as a camp, we keep biblically clean.
+We do not keep “kosher” as an organization.
+We keep biblically clean.
 Any additional dietary preferences, convictions, and needs, are up to the individual.

-4) Limit the Holy Spirt (Ruach Ha'Kodesh).
-All gifts and manifestations of the Spirit that Abba wants to use are welcomed.
+4) Limit the Holy Spirit (Ruach Ha'Kodesh).
+All gifts and manifestations of the Spirit that Abba wants to use are welcome.